 We are Feeding 9 Billion, a food security initiative based out of the University of Guelph, providing insight, outreach and education around issues of food, agriculture and hunger globally.
 We work to offer objective, evidence-based information in an accessible manner for all.

+We are particularly dedicated to working with youth, helping them to improve the food system of the future.
 This means that we focus on creating value for students at each stage of the process.
-It's not only that our learning tools are designed to be accessible to youth.
-We have also created a free lesson plan to help educators implent our resources in the classroom, and here at the UofG, we encourage student involvement in researching and designing our materials as well.
+It's not only that our tools are designed to be accessible and engaging for young learners.
+We have also created free lesson plans to help educators implent our resources in the classroom, and here at the UofG we encourage student involvement in researching and designing our materials as well.

-The Feeding 9 Billion initiative was spearheaded by Dr. Evan Fraser, professor of geography at the University of Guelph, Director of the Arrell Food Institute, and Canada Research Chair in Global Food Security.
+The Feeding 9 Billion initiative was spearheaded by Dr. Evan Fraser, Professor of Geography at the University of Guelph, Director of the Arrell Food Institute, and Canada Research Chair in Global Food Security.
 Evan launched the Feeding 9 Billion initiative in 2012 with a series of YouTube videos elaborating on the causes and potential solutions of food insecurity.
 Since then, he has led the initiative to continue creating innovative educational materials to engage students on this important issue.